aanderer/ClinicalTrialsWithSurrogates/README.md

 * effectSD: standard deviation for effect size estimate

-<b>TTP_HR</b>: This file contains information on time to progression hazard ratios across different Metastatic Breast Cancer studies.
-This data was pulled manually from the subset of studies from the repository that contain estimates of time to progression hazard ratios.
+<b>TTP_HR</b>: This file contains information on the hazard ratios of a closely-related surrogate (time-to-progression) across different MBC studies.
+This data was pulled manually from the subset of studies that reported estimates of time-to-progression hazard ratios.

 * IDexp: id for experimental arm
 * IDctl: id for control arm